amitchell05/100-days-of-code/log.md

 **Today's Progress**: I've been feeling a bit drained mentally from the job search, but I was able to finish CoderGirl's Angular Part 3 reading.
 The last chapter of the JavaScript book is fairly short.
 So, I will be done with all of the reading assignments for Unit 1 tomorrow.

 **Thoughts**: Time has truly flown by!
 It's exciting, but also overwhelming.
 I am determined to become a front-end developer to find a 'joy-money-flow' balance.
 Joy and flow (work that you are good at) matter the most to me.
 This is important for me to feel my work is meaningful and authentic.

+### Day 53: October 14, 2020

+**Today's Progress**: I completed all of the reading assignments in CoderGirl's Unit 1 JavaScript course.
+I will try my best to review what I have learned by attending different webinars, doing coding exercises, and seeking help with complex coding problems and concepts.

+**Thoughts**: Aspects of Angular make sense, but I need more practice to get comfortable with event listeners and data-binding.
+I will try to practice more this week while doing some self-care after a draining week.